PSU Technical Teacher Education

 Courses within this program are mapped out for five years, so teachers can easily plan their schedules.

 Career and Technical Education Certificate Information

 - For the Technical Education Certificate application please contact one of the following individuals at the Kansas State Department of Education Teacher Licensure and Accreditation:

 National Occupational Competency Testing Institute (NOCTI) Links

 This program is designed for the following two types of students

 - Persons who have completed a vocational-technical education program in an accredited public sector institution who have at least two years of work experience above the learner’s level in one of the industrial or technical occupations taught in Kansas

 - Persons teaching or preparing to teach in Career and Technical Education programs

 Some key components of this program include:

-- Courses are offered in a weekend format or online to better accommodate full-time work schedules.
+- All instruction is delivered in an online format to better accommodate full-time work schedules.